A defensive covering, as of adamant, arachnoweave, kevlar, metal, wood, or leather, worn to protect the body against weapons (see also Body Armour).

 - Ablative Shielding - Text by M. Alan Kazlev

-Most space and interstellar probes and vessels use some form of ablative heat shields; their outer surface is coated with heat-dissipating shielding that burns away upon impact with relativistic particles (for interstellar vessels) or during atmospheric entry at high speed.
+Most space and interstellar probes and vessels use some form of ablative heat shields; their outer surface is coated with heat-dissipating shielding that evaporates or burns away upon impact with relativistic particles (for interstellar vessels) or during atmospheric entry at high speed.
 Ablative shielding is also used as a defense against beam and particle weapons.

 - Body Armour